LotusLotus

 Kāśyapa asked the Buddha, "If both dharma and non-dharma have neither form nor appearance, how, what, and why can the wise know about their appearances?"

-The Buddha told Kāśyapa, "Sentient beings that, through the cycle of life and death, develop various kinds of virtuous, pure roots of goodness are in the right ways.
+The Buddha told Kāśyapa, “Through their cycle of birth and death, sentient beings that develop various kinds of meritorious, pure roots of goodness are in the right ways.
 If they carry out these dharmas, pure appearances will arise.
 Those who perform these dharmas are dharma sentient beings.
-If they carry out non-dharmas, evil impure appearances will arise.
-Those who perform these dharmas are non-dharma sentient beings."
+If they carry out non-dharmas, impure appearances will arise.
+Those who perform these non-dharmas are non-dharma sentient beings.”

 Kāśyapa asked the Buddha, "World-Honored One, what is a sentient being?"

-The Buddha told Kāśyapa, "A sentient beings is constructed by assembling the four domains—earth, water, fire, and wind—as well as the fields, the five sense organs, the Twelve Links of Dependent Arising, sensory reception, perception, thinking, mind, manas, and mental consciousness.
+The Buddha told Kāśyapa, “A sentient beings is constructed by assembling the four domains—earth, water, fire, and wind—as well as the five faculties, the Twelve Links of Dependent Arising, sensory reception, perception, thinking, mind, mental faculty, and mental consciousness.
 It is called the sentient-being dharma.
-Kāśyapa, know that it means all dharmas."
+Kāśyapa, know that it means all dharmas.”

 Kāśyapa asked the Buddha, "Which of these component dharmas is a sentient being?"